MoonlightCapital/MoonlightBot-docs/management-commands/config.md

 moderator.
 It will change the role to a temporary role and remove it after a certain duration.

 {% hint style="warning" %}
-This setting requires that MonnlightBot has access to the audit logs to detect the assignment of roles by other bots or moderators.
+This setting requires that MoonlightBot has access to the audit logs to detect the assignment of roles by other bots or moderators.
 {% endhint %}